abhijithb200/Write-ups/RCE.md

 - [ From Multiple IDORs leading to Code Execution on a different Host Container](https://www.rahulr.in/2019/10/idor-to-rce.html?m=1)	IDOR, RCE

-- [How a double-free bug in WhatsApp turns to RCE](https://awakened1712.github.io/hacking/hacking-whatsapp-gif-rce/)	Memory corruption bug, RCE, Android bug
+- [How a double-free bug in WhatsApp turns to RCE](https://awakened1712.github.io/hacking/hacking-whatsapp-gif-rce/)	Memory corruption bug, RCE, Android bug(s)

 - [How to get RCE on AEM instance without Java knowledge](https://medium.com/@byq/how-to-get-rce-on-aem-instance-without-java-knowledge-a995ceab0a83)	RCE